 - SR 65 Widening from I-80 to Lincoln

 - I-80 Auxiliary Lanes in South Placer County

-The presentation will include an overview of each project, current funding and construction status, and next steps.
-Interested residents, businesses, and visitors of Placer County are invited to attend the following informational presentations:
+The presentation included an overview of each project, current funding and construction status, and next steps.
+Interested residents, businesses, and visitors of Placer County were invited to attend the following informational presentations:

 - Rocklin City Council

 - Roseville City Council

 311 Vernon Street, Roseville, CA